kkrruumm/void-install-script/README.md

 This installer is not officially supported, and is still fairly work-in-progress.
 If you run into any problems please file them on this github page.

 This installer only supports x86_64-efi.
 I currently have no plans to support anything else.

+The base-system metapackage should be chosen in *most* scenarios, though using base-container provides a slightly more minimal install.

 If you have found this script useful, do star this repository!